hnryzhng/MazeRunnerPololu2040/docs/troubleshooting.md

 </p>
 <br/>

-- After the .uf2 file is finished copying, the volume will turn back into "MicroPython", essentially resetting the robot to its initial factory state.
+- After the .uf2 file is finished copying, the volume will turn back into "MicroPython" with all the necessary default files, essentially resetting the robot to its initial factory state.
 <p align="center">
   <img width="600" alt="Screenshot 2025-01-09 at 1 42 44 PM" src="https://github.com/user-attachments/assets/8d283bce-813d-4e89-aa7f-f47cfe965b48" />
 </p>